ErpNetDocs/tech/modules/crm/pricing/product-prices/configuration/index.md

 - **Active** – indicates whether the product price record is enabled for use.

 > [!NOTE]
 > A product price record must be unique for its combination of product and pricing context fields, such as price list, customer, ship-to customer, target group, validity period, quantity range, price type, and enterprise company.
-As a result, ERP.net does not allow duplicate product price records for the same pricing context.
+As a result, @@name does not allow duplicate product price records for the same pricing context.

 ## Priority and price type